We are currently experiencing some technical issues. If you are having issues placing your order, please check back in a little while.

 • Such instances are very rare compared to the size of the CBD industry and estimates of how many people use CBD.

 With these instances in mind, let’s look at another common definition of overdose.
 Specifically, consuming more than the recommended dose of a drug or medication.
-This can and often does, but does necessarily have to, lead to negative reactions and unpleasant side effects.
+This can and often does, but does not necessarily have to, lead to negative reactions and unpleasant side effects.
+This is a more casual definition of “overdose,” but it also centers on a very practical issue for users.

 Under this definition, you can overdose on CBD.
 The unwanted side effects of CBD seem to be more common at high doses.
 Large doses seem to increase the risk of experiencing them.
 Experiencing those side effects is a sign of overdose in this context.